nhunghoang0201/Segmenting-Customers-to-Optimize-Marketing-Strategies-for-an-E-commerce-Company-using-Python/README.md

 #### 1.3.
 Question
 This analysis was conducted to answer two core business questions:
-- How can we build the most effective customer appreciation campaign to maximize revenue during the Christmas and New Year season?
+- How can we **build the most effective customer appreciation campaign to maximize revenue** during the Christmas and New Year season?
-- What is the optimal strategy to convert "Promising" customers into "Loyal" customers?
+- What is **the optimal strategy to convert "Promising" customers into "Loyal" customers**?

 #### 1.4.
 Target Audience
-Strategy & marketing teams
+- Strategy & marketing teams

 ## 📂 2.
 Dataset Description & Data Structure
-#### Table Name: Ecommerce retail
+#### Table Name: E-commerce retail

 #### Table description
 <details>